AndroidPatch/APatchDocs/docs/kpm-usage-guide.md

 ::: tip ABOUT "INSTALL"
 This document was last updated on 2024-08-06 at 19:14.
 Caution should be exercised when accessing the contents of this page if the time difference from the present is too great.

-Currently, APatch has not implemented the "Install" function for KPMs, and you can only use KPMs via "Embed" and "Load".
+Currently, APatch hasn't implemented the "Install" function for KPMs, and you can only use KPMs via "Embed" or "Load".
 KernelPatch and APatch's developers are working quickly to implement the "Install" function.
 Please wait patiently.
 :::

 ### Embed